JSBeachy/Edge_Aware_CPP/README.md

 The other files in the repository are auxiliary.
 Num_pass_calc.py explores the necessary number of passes needed to completely inspect a part, including the spacing of each pass for various edge-offsetting processes.
 The plane_segments folder contains a variety of .stl files, each a planar segment from a real scan taken of our spar.
 Finally, the segmentscan.rdk is a RoboDK file, containing the RoboDK station and is needed to interface with the RoboDK API.

 ## Installation
-The scripts in this repository are written in Python 3.11, and do require additional external libraries not native to Python.
-The libaries, and the version confirmed to integrate with all other libraries are listed here:
+The scripts in this repository are written in Python 3.11 and require additional external libraries that are not native to Python.
+The libraries and the version confirmed to integrate with all other libraries are listed here:

 - **`open3d`**: version 0.18.0
 - **`numpy`**: version 1.26.4